devfemibadmus/flutter-tasks-webapp/README.md

-# Picquest AI
+# Pic Quest

-## Overview

-Picquest AI is a task platform where users complete tasks by submitting images.
+Pic Quest is a web task platform where users complete tasks by submitting images.
 It features a beautiful UI, easy navigation, and allows users to earn prizes.
 Task statuses include failed, pending, and passed.
 Users can view their balance, withdraw funds, and manage bank details.
-The platform is powered by a backend API available at [devfemibadmus/picquest](https://github.com/devfemibadmus/picquest).
+The platform is powered by a backend API available at [devfemibadmus/picquest](https://github.com/devfemibadmus/picquest)

 ## Features